 Turkey mandates "Safe Tourism Certificates" for hotels which confirms that the facility abides by health and hygiene conditions put in place by international health organizations.
 If a guest is tested positive upon arrival, they can self-isolate at the hotel if special medical treatment is not required.

 Are restaurants, cafes and bars in Turkey open?

-Restaurants, cafes and bars have reopened for deliver/takeout only.
+Restaurants, cafes and bars have reopened with limited capacity only.

 Are flights operating?